kontext-e/kontext-e.github.io/_posts/2018-01-24-pattern_language.md

 said by [Grady Booch](https://twitter.com/Grady_Booch) and [Simon Brown](https://twitter.com/simonbrown).
 Therefore a little bit of architecture documentation pays off sooner or later.
+And if the information from architecture documentation is used to enrich the graph of scanned code, more and better constraints can be checked.
+So it is very like that the ROI is sooner, not later.

 As my frequent blog
 readers know, I like the toolchain of jQAssistant, Neo4j, Asciidoc,